jsperhac/cybertraining-qchem-ws/libra/activate-libra-install.md

 ```
 Now,
 `which python`
-should show the path to the libra-4.4.0 python, since we use conflict ANACONDA_CHOICE set to that installation.
+should show the path to the libra-4.4.0 python, since we specify `conflict ANACONDA_CHOICE` in the libra use script.
+This procedure should set up the same paths as the `use` script!

 ## From Jupyter tool